 Shred the beef and serve it with flour tortillas or soft corn tortillas, or fill toasted split buns with the beef.
 Or make Indian tacos with the beef mixture and this fry bread.
 Top the beef with fresh cilantro, diced tomatoes, shredded lettuce, and guacamole or sour cream.

 - 1 beef chuck roast (about 4 pounds)

 - 1 1/2 cups beef stock (unsalted or low sodium)

 - 1 (14.5-ounce) can tomatoes (diced with juice)

 - 1 (4-ounce) can mild chile peppers (chopped)

 - Optional: chopped fresh cilantro

-Cover and cook on LOW for 8 to 10 hours, or until the beef is very tender.
+- Cover the pot and cook on low for 8 to 10 hours, or until the beef is very tender.

-Serve with cooked potatoes and corn or your family's favorite side vegetables, or shred the beef and serve it in tortillas or split toasted buns.
+- Serve the beef with cooked potatoes and corn or your family's favorite side vegetables, or shred the beef and serve it in tortillas or split toasted buns.

-Garnish the roast with a little chopped fresh cilantro, if desired.
+- Garnish the beef with some chopped fresh cilantro or taco toppings, if desired.